mnafian/UINApi-Unofficial/README.md

 This project build  with SLIM PHP Framework 2.

-Open contribute is open and welcome to UIN Maliki member.
+Open contribute is open and very welcome to UIN Maliki Malang member.

 ## Sample API Documentation request :